cloudmesh/cloudmesh1/docs/source/man/man.rst

         default [--column=COLUMN] [--format=FORMAT]
         default cloud [VALUE]
         default format [VALUE]
+        default key [VALUE]
         default flavor [CLOUD] [--name=NAME|--id=ID]
         default image [CLOUD] [--name=NAME|--id=ID]
+        default list refresh [--on|--off]

     Arguments:

         VALUE    provide a value to update default setting CLOUD    provide a cloud name to work with, if not specified, the default cloud or a selected cloud will be used

     Options: